Practical Tests to Examine the Accuracy using 360° Panoramas for Measurement

 The accuracy for a point measured using Intersection from two or more 360° Panoramas is determined by the following factors:

-Separation of the Panoramas (Base Line)
+Separation of the Panoramas (Base Line),

 Precision of the Angular Measurements (Resolution of the Panoramas) and